sahu-neha/sahu-neha/README.md

 :rocket: Welcome to my GitHub profile!

 Hi there!
-I'm a full-stack developer with expertise of both backend and frontend development.
+I'm a full-stack developer with expertise of both back-end and front-end development.
 I have a passion for creating intuitive and visually appealing web applications.
 :hammer_and_wrench: Skills

     Proficient in languages such as Java, and JavaScript